bokulich-lab/q2-fondue/tutorial/tutorial.md

 ## Other q2-fondue functionalities
 ### Fetching **only** metadata
 We might just want to gain more insight into the metadata of a specific study.
-Also for this action we can provide a TSV file with accession number of BioProject or individual Runs.
+Similarly to the `get-all` action, `get-metadata` also requires a TSV file with accession number of BioProject or individual Runs as input.

 ```shell
 qiime fondue get-metadata \